-In an earlier post, I discussed the idea of measuring customer success from the customer’s point of view and choosing the right measurements.
+I discussed the idea of measuring customer success from the customer’s point of view and choosing the right measurements.
 You have to help your customer use your product, but you also have to help your customer get the value they need from your product.

 Your market is crowded.
 You are competing not only against companies that provide similar products, but with all the other investment priorities of your customer, and your customer is deciding whether whatever work you support is worth funding at all.